-- Call Sun Life at 1 800 361 6212. - Have your policy number ready for more efficient service: - TELUS team members not covered by a collective agreement 25495 - TELUS Retail team members 150495 - Well-being account (personal spending account) 152995
+- Call Desjardins at 1-800-263-1810. - Have your policy number ready for more efficient service: - Extended health, dental and health spending account 647274 - Well-being account 647276

 The information in this document is a general description of your employer-sponsored benefit plans.
 This document is a summary and as such cannot contain the full plan details.
 In the event of any misunderstanding or discrepancy, benefits will be paid according to the applicable contracts, policies, plan documents and legislation.
-TELUS reserves the right to amend or discontinue these plans at any time.
+TELUS Agriculture reserves the right to amend or discontinue these plans at any time.